George Devey: Career

 During his professional career Devey had a London office in Great Marlborough Street, where he specialised in country houses and estate cottages and lodges.

 His first important work, in 1850, was on a group of cottages at the entrance gate of Penshurst Place in Kent, where he modified and added to existing buildings, to create a picturesque composition, with the intention of creating an illusion of genuine antiquity.

 He worked extensively for the Duke of Sutherland at Cliveden in Buckinghamshire where he designed lodges and cottages in the vernacular style of the Sussex Weald.
 He often used tiles and timbers on external walls, in a way evocative or earlier periods, but always in a slightly differing way to the original.
 This style he adapted and personalised until it had his own distinctive stamp.
-Devey's style was later developed by other architects such as Richard Norman Shaw and Charles Voysey, both of whom studied under him, and were to become be founder members of the Arts and Crafts movement a generation later.
+Devey's style was later developed by other architects such as Richard Norman Shaw and Charles Voysey, both of whom studied under him, and who were to be founder members of the Arts and Crafts movement a generation later.

 He often tried to create an artificial impression of a building's age, and of its development over time, by combining the styles and materials of different eras.
 For instance at St Alban's Court at Nonington in Kent he built a brick upper level over a ragstone ground floor, the irregular join giving that gives the impression the stone part was from an earlier, ruined, structure.